Non-locally modular regular types in classifiable theories: Appendix

-\begin{Fact} Let $T$ be superstable, let $p$ be a non trivial regular type of depth zero and let $stp(a/B)$ be $p$-semiregular.
+\begin{Fact} Let $T$ be superstable, let $p$ be a non-trivial regular type of depth zero and let $stp(a/B)$ be $p$-semiregular.
 Then $a$ lies in some $acl(B)$-definable set $D$ such that $p$-weight is continuous and definable inside $D$.\end{Fact}